tensorflow/community/rfcs/20221116-enable-stochastic-rounding.md

  <tr><td><strong>Args</strong></td><td><strong>Definition</strong></td></tr>
  <tr><td>input</td><td>The original tensor to be casted</td></tr>
  <tr><td>dtype</td><td>Desired type after casting</td></tr>
- <tr><td>randoms</td><td>Random numbers for determining the rounding direction.
+ <tr><td>randoms</td><td>Random tensor for determining the rounding direction.
 If the random number is less than the fractional part, the  result will be rounded up.
-This is required to be unsigned integers whose bit width is the same as the operand.</td></tr>
+This is required to be unsigned integers whose bit width is the same as the operand.
+The shape should be the same as input.</td></tr>
 </table>